camconrad/compensator/README.md

 - [ ] Regression detection
 - [ ] Memory efficiency
 - [ ] Computational complexity

-This test suite represents a **world-class, enterprise-grade testing framework** that ensures the Compensator system's reliability, security, and performance across all scenarios and edge cases.

 ## Future Improvements
 - **Multi-Chain Support**: Allow delegates and delegators to effectively interact from desired chains